6th Annual Throckmorton Theatre Mountainfilm December 1-3, 2017

-Passes: If you purchase a TTMF pass you receive a 15% savings and can use it to attend any of the screening blocks as well as the Opening Night Party and other festival events.
+FESTIVAL PASSES: If you purchase a TTMF pass you receive a 15% savings and can use it to attend any of the screening blocks as well as the Opening Night Party and other festival events.
 It entitles you to early entry for seating and is transferable to others if you cannot attend one of the events.
-Each pass entitles the holder to entry for one.
+Each pass entitles the holder to entry for one. ▸ Buy Festival Pass

-Tickets: Tickets for individual screening blocks and seminars are $18 General Admission with the exception of the Kidz Kino on Sunday, December 3 at 11am.
-Tickets for students and adults attending the Kidz Kino are $15.
+TICKETS: Tickets for individual screening blocks and seminars are $18 General Admission with the exception of the Kidz Kino on Sunday, December 3 at 11am.
+Tickets for students and adults attending the Kidz Kino are $15. ▸ Buy Tickets

 In 2011 Stephen Bove, a Mill Valley resident, came to Lucy Mercer with the idea of producing a local Mountainfilm festival.
-Telluride Mountainfilm had been started in 1979 and today has become a dynamic, inspiring organization, one whose mission closely aligned with ours.
+Mountainfilm is a documentary film festival based in Telluride, Colorado that began in 1979 and today has become a dynamic, inspiring organization, one whose mission closely aligned with ours.
 Bove who had been an enthusiastic attendee in Telluride felt it would be a perfect fit here.
-The two approached Telluride with the idea of starting a festival in Mill Valley, new territory for the festival, and found nearly a perfect match.
-Throckmorton tapped the talented Julian Kaelon and together with Stephen Bove and David Holbrooke, the Director of Telluride Mountainfilm, the first Throckmorton Theatre Mountainfilm Festival (TTMF) was held in 2011.
+The two approached Mountainfilm with the idea of starting a festival in Mill Valley, new territory for the festival, and found nearly a perfect match.
+Throckmorton tapped the talented Julian Kaelon and together with Stephen Bove and Mountainfilm, the first Throckmorton Theatre Mountainfilm Festival (TTMF) was held in 2011.
 TTMF was launched!

 OUR AIM: to build an informed and engaged community through intimate conversations that connect cultures, preserve environments and inspire activism.